acon96/home-llm/docs/Training.md

 ...
 ```

-is happening is the script is printing the warning along with the tokenized version of the example that is being trained on.
+The script is printing the warning along with the tokenized version of the example that is being trained on.
 This is just a helpful thing I did to help determine what the correct prefix_ids and suffix_ids.

 The idea is that the training script need to build a mask (array) that is True for all of the tokens that the assistant would respond with, and False for all of the tokens that the user inputted or was included in the system prompt.
 We don't want to train the model to reproduce those tokens because it is a waste of computation power and can also confuse the model.
 This is the biggest difference between pre-training an LLM and performing Supervised Fine Tuning.
 In pre-training you train the model on the entire example (mask is True for all tokens).